wtsi-hgi/stag/README.md

 By default, `stag` reads from standard input and would probably be used as part of a Unix pipeline.
-It can be used to read from different sources (e.g., files), by specifying as such in the `stag` statement.
-`stag` will run until its input's EOF is reached, or it is terminated with Ctrl+D.
+It can be used to read from different sources, by specifying as such in the `stag` statement. `stag` will run until its input's EOF is reached, or it is terminated with Ctrl+D.

 `stag` expects records to be EOL delimited (i.e., record-per-line), with no additional "decoration" around records or fields.
 If that is not the